mjmcnelis/RKM/README.md

 A list of Runge-Kutta methods in Butcher tableau notation can be found in `butcher_tables`.
 They are organized in two categories: `standard` for RKM and SDRK, and `embedded` for ERK.

 Note: we do not consider multiple secondary pairs, if any, in the embedded schemes (e.g. Bogacki-Shampine 5(4) does not include the second fourth-order pair).

+## Status

+We have started adding new features, such as implicit Runge-Kutta solvers and interpolators for dense output.